Diocese of Lodomeria

-The Roman Catholic Diocese of Lodomeria was a late-medieval Latin rite Catholic diocese in Lodomeria (roughly Volhynia, in modern Ukraine) from 1375 till 1425.
+The Diocese of Lodomeria was a late-medieval Latin rite Catholic diocese in Lodomeria (roughly Volhynia, in modern Ukraine) from 1375 till 1425.
 Lodomeria is a derivative of Wolodomeria based in Volodymyr.
 The diocese preceded Roman Catholic Diocese of Lutsk which was formed on its territory.
 In 1425 the diocese of Lodomeria was merged with its former junior diocese moving its bishop see to Lutsk by Andrzej Spławski.